Alex-Burgess/ewelists.com/README.md

 Information on how to export data from a table for testing purposes is available [here](documentation/reference.md#export-prod-data-for-testing-in-test-or-staging).

-**Tools API**
+**Tools**

-There is a tools API, which currently just provides a mechanism to update the details of products not found.
+There is a tools project, which consists of helper functions.
+Including:
+- A mechanism to update the details of products not found.
+- A function that periodically (every 15 minutes in production) checks if there are products in the notfound table and sends a notification if there are.

 The code for this API is available at the [ewelists.com-tools-backend](https://github.com/Alex-Burgess/ewelists.com-tools-backend) repository.